Screen#

 set_cursor#

-set_cursor places the text cursor at a specific row and column on the screen.
-The number of rows and columns that fit depends on the selected font.
-With the default monospaced medium font, the screen can clearly display up to 11 rows and 53 columns.
+set_cursor moves the cursor to a specific row and column on the controller screen.
+The next print call will start printing at that location.
+The row and column spacing will take into account the selected font.
+With the default monospaced medium font, the screen can clearly display up to 18 rows and 53 columns.
 Text placed beyond this range may be cut off or harder to read.

 Usage: